whatsmate/whatsmate.github.io/_posts/2016-09-20-send-stock-price-alert-via-telegram.md

 3. In lines 44 through 62, the function `main()` is defined.
 It calls `getStockQuote()` to get a price quote of the the Apple stock.
 Then it checks to see if it's higher than $120.
 If so, it calls `sendTelegramMessage()` to send out an alert message.

+### Disclaimer:

+1. The method described above aims to illustrate the concepts to send a stock price alert via Telegram only.
+We do not take any responsibilities for any financial gain/loss incurred due to your usage of the method.
+2. The stock price quote used in the script is provided by Yahoo Finance.
+We are NOT affiliated with Yahoo Finance in any way.
+We are not responisble for the accuracy of the price quotes either.
+3. We are not affiliated with Telegram in any way.
+We only provide a gateway for sending out Telegram messages.
+We cannot guaranttee the gateway is functional at all times.

 <br>
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"